 Wrong Reference Numbers in Similar Parts

 Quite often, inventors either give different reference numbers to the same part of an invention in all figures or the reference numbers in the drawings do not coincide with the patent application.
 These errors ultimately lead to the rejection of a utility patent application.
-In order to avoid such rejections, it is necessary to check whether all the reference numbers match with the description draft.
+To avoid such rejections, it is necessary to check whether all the reference numbers match with the description draft.
 One must also check if the reference numbers of the same part are similar in all figures.

 Fig. 5: Incorrect Reference Numbers